We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Soothing inflammatory bowel disease

 Some evidence suggests that mastic gum could also help with inflammatory bowel diseases (IBD) such as Crohn’s disease.
-One review notes that mastic gum improved some markers of Crohn’s disease in people who had active disease.
+One

 Another study of 60 people with IBD found that those who took mastic gum had significant improvements in their IBD markers after 3 months.
 The people in the study took 2.8 g of mastic per day.